WOWmasterJulia/WOWmasterJulia/README.md

 ### <div align="center">I'm Julia, a full-time UI/UX ✨ Designer freelance working remotely and ✨ Full-stack developer 🚀</div>

-- 🔭 I’m a student-switcher and interested in Programming.
+- 🔭 I was a student-switcher and interested in Programming.

 - ⚡
-I’m currently learning React Native, React, Java Script, HTML, CSS3, SCSS, SASS and Node.js
+I was currently learning React Native, React, Java Script, HTML, CSS3, SCSS, SASS and Node.js

 - 🌱  I really like creating landing page and small websites for my existing and new clients.